wjramos/react-app-interview/README.md

 ### Welcome

-Welcome to the craft demonstration portion of your interview!
-You will be asked to demonstrate your web development talent by implementing an application based upon the below requirements.
+Welcome to the craft demonstration portion of your interview.
+After a brief introduction to the team, you will be asked to demonstrate your web development talent by implementing an application based upon the below requirements.
+Allow yourself about 45 minutes to develop your application.
+At the end of the session, you will have an opportunity to ask the team any questions you may have.

 The machine provided to you has some commonly used tools.
 Feel free to install anything else you need to be productive.
 Installed already are:
   - homebrew (`brew install foo`)